GhostPack/SharpDPAPI/README.md

           These functions wrap all the other applicable functions that can be automatically run.

 #### SharpChrome Command Line Usage

       __                 _
      (_  |_   _. ._ ._  /  |_  ._ _  ._ _   _
      __) | | (_| |  |_) \_ | | | (_) | | | (/_
                     |
-      v1.6.0
+      v1.6.1

+    Retrieve a domain controller's DPAPI backup key, optionally specifying a DC and output file:

+      SharpChrome backupkey [/server:SERVER.domain] [/file:key.pvk]

     Global arguments for the 'cookies' and 'logins' commands:

         Decryption:
             /unprotect      -   force use of CryptUnprotectData() (default for unprivileged execution) /password:X     -   first decrypt the current user's masterkeys using a plaintext password.
-Works with any function.
+Works with any function, as well as remotely.
             GUID1:SHA1 ...  -   use a one or more GUID:SHA1 masterkeys for decryption
             /mkfile:FILE    -   use a file of one or more GUID:SHA1 masterkeys for decryption /pvk:BASE64...  -   use a base64'ed DPAPI domain private key file to first decrypt reachable user masterkeys